 Is the area known as Southwest Glendale and is subject to the Niagara Escarpment Plan.
-A request was made to change the designation of the lands from the Environmental Protection Area to Urban Area via the Coordinated Plan Review in 2017.
+The future land owner made a request to change the designation of the lands from the Environmental Protection Area to Urban Area via the Coordinated Plan Review in 2017.
 This decision was deferred by the Ministry of Natural Resources and Forestry and the outcome of the deferral is pending.
 The District Plan shows an urban land use concept for this area; however, the decision on the deferral, as well as future planning applications, will ultimately determine if the land can be developed as shown on the land use concept.